ayushghimiresharma95/Book-Social-Networks/README.md

 ### **User Authentication**
 - User registration and login functionalities implemented.
 - Backend authentication secured with **Spring Security**.
 - JWT (JSON Web Token) integration for secure communication between the backend and frontend.
+- Simulated email functionality for tasks like account verification and password reset: the system will return a **string** instead of sending an actual email.

 ---